 When all the natural teeth are missing a number of options are available.

 A conventional acrylic complete denture can be fabricated.
 The denture sits directly on the gum tissue.
 However, holding complete dentures in place (retention) can be very challenging for some patients, especially complete lower denture wearers who have lost a lot of bone.
 Denture adhesive is a common but unfavourable solution.
 There are different approaches to replacing all the teeth that utilize dental implants.
 The minimum placement of 2 implants on the lower arch can help to retain a lower denture.
 The placement of multiple implants (minimum of 3 to 4) allows a more secure and stable approach to retain and support the denture.
 It is also possible to replace all of the missing teeth with a prosthesis that is fixed onto dental implants and is not removable by the patient.
 There are pro and cons to all the alternatives for each individual.
 It is important to seek different opinions in order to decide which option is best for you.
 With advancements in materials, design and techniques, dental implants have come a long way since their introduction in the late sixties.
 Dental implants allow the closest possible replacement for natural teeth and the best way to restore your natural smile.
 Ask your Dental Professional about how dental implants might be the right solution for you.

-Call Teresa for a no charge consultation.
+Call Teresa for a consultation.